Patrick Hine: RAF career

+Golf career

-He became a member of The Royal and Ancient Golf Club of St Andrews in 1995 and in May 2010 he was nominated to be the Captain of the Royal and Ancient for the year 2010–11.
-His home course is Brokenhurst Manor Golf Club in Hampshire, where he is the Club President.
-Hine also had a prolific amateur golfing career and won the Carris Trophy (England U18 Stroke Play Championship) and the Brabazon Trophy (England Amateur Stoke Play Champion) in 1949.
+In 1995, Hine became a member of The Royal and Ancient Golf Club of St Andrews.
+In May 2010, he was nominated to be the Captain of the Royal and Ancient for the year 2010–11.

+Hine's home course is Brokenhurst Manor Golf Club in Hampshire where he is the Club President.
+He also had a prolific amateur golfing career and won the Carris Trophy (England U18 Stroke Play Championship) and the Brabazon Trophy (England Amateur Stoke Play Champion) in 1949.
 He also won the Hampshire County Championship in that year.
-He represented England in the England–Scotland boys match in 1948 and 1949.
+In addition, Hine represented England in the England–Scotland boys match in 1948 and 1949.

-Family
+Personal life

 Hine and his wife, Jill, have three sons.